 “It is a truly enjoyable position, especially for its dynamism: the work and its demands vary daily and are always emerging from taking part in the life of the College, joining different groups and meetings and informal ongoing conversations.”

-Denise is involved with everything that relates to the volunteers life and work at the College: she organizes their work schedule for the week, and the work groups that they will lead.
-She organises the induction of the new volunteers, talks with the new candidates for volunteering at the College, helps to facilitate the communication between the volunteers, and the whole community when needed.
-She is resident on site, as all volunteers, and works closely with William, Heather and Juliana, the Post-graduate liaison.
+Thomas is involved with everything that relates to the volunteers life and work at the College: he organizes their work schedule for the week, and the work groups that they will lead.
+He organises the induction of the new volunteers, talks with the new candidates for volunteering at the College, helps to facilitate the communication between the volunteers, and the whole community when needed.

 If you are a past participant of the College and would like to become a volunteer helper then we would love to hear from you.

 You can spend between one and three months helping with the running of the College as part of the community.

 In exchange for 24 hours of work each week in the kitchen, garden or in general service of the College you will be provided with lodging and all meals.
 You will have the chance to engage with the community as a whole including with expert teachers, participants, staff and visitors.

 This is a fantastic opportunity to extend the experience you have had as a participant, taking a break from work or other commitments, and immersing yourself in the transformative learning that takes place at the College.

 Please contact Heather for an informal discussion about opportunities available.
 Tel: +44 (0)1803 847213 or email Heather.Gillard@schumachercollege.org.uk.